richardanaya/aframe-inventory3d/README.md

 }
 ```

-These can all be created by hand, but it is easier to see what is possibly by trying out the editor at http://www.inventory3d.com
+These can all be created by hand, but it is easier to see what is possible by trying out the editor at http://www.inventory3d.com

 #Scripting